Board of Health Meeting Documents

 Operational Data

-It has been three months since SafePoint opened on April 26th and there have been 288 client visits amongst 93 unique client visits, with no overdoses reported on-site to date.
-Additional details about the services provided at SafePoint during the month of July are presented in Tables 1-3.
+It has been six months since SafePoint opened on April 26th and there has been a total of 859 client visits and 182 unique clients to date, with no overdoses reported on-site to date.
+Additional details about the services provided at SafePoint during the month of October are presented in Tables 1-3.

-Table 1.
-Brief overview of unique clients at SafePoint over the period of July 1st to July 31st.
+Brief overview of unique clients at SafePoint over the period of October 1st to October 31st.

 Demographic